 Elaine Edwards – Secretary

-Elaine Edwards is a graduate of the University of Tennessee, Knoxville (B.A. in Human Services).
+Elaine Edwards is a graduate of the University of Tennessee.
 She is currently employed at AT&T with over 33 years of service and has held various positions in Training, Instructional Development and Contract/Project Management.

-She is a leader of her organization’s culture committee for employee engagement activities; volunteer events, walk challenge, diversity panel.
-Elaine has been active in the Dunwoody community volunteering with the Open Hand, Ronald McDonald House, and National Charity League (NCL).
-She has held several positions and served on various committees at Dunwoody United Methodist Church, e.g., Sunday school teacher and treasurer, church and children’s councils, and Stephen Minister.
+She is a leader of her organization’s culture committee for employee engagement activities and volunteer events.
+Elaine has been active in the community volunteering with Open Hand, Foodstock and Ronald McDonald House.
+She has served on various committees at Dunwoody United Methodist Church and is currently a Stephen Minister.
 She is a member of National Alliance on Mental Illness (NAMI) and Clubhouse Atlanta Board Secretary.